 As part of a broader, coordinated attack on transgender people across the country, these newly emerging laws explicitly regulate gender by defining “sex” throughout all state law to effectively allow discrimination against transgender people.
 These laws regulate gender and define sex as only male or female, typically based on a person’s presumed reproductive anatomy, chromosomes, hormones, or other physical characteristics at birth.
 These laws also define sex as a permanent category, implying that transgender people’s gender identity would never be legally recognized under state law.
 These laws could have dangerous implications for transgender people when it comes to bathrooms, identity documents, and other areas of law or policy, but because these government gender regulation laws are often vaguely written, the actual impact of these laws remains to be seen in each state.

-• State law explicitly regulates gender throughout state law to allow discrimination against transgender people (9 states)
+State law explicitly regulates gender throughout state law to allow discrimination against transgender people

-• State executive order explicitly regulates gender throughout state law to allow discrimination against transgender people (1 state)
+State executive order explicitly regulates gender throughout state law to allow discrimination against transgender people

 *Note: In Montana, a judge ruled in June 2024 that the state’s bill regulating gender by defining “sex” throughout state law was unconstitutional.
-The state may appeal the decision, but in the meantime, the law may no longer be enforced, per an ACLU press release.
+However, in 2026, the state passed another similar law to circumvent this ruling.
+See the citation sheet for more information about this and every state.

 Recommended citation: